JuliaAI/MLJ.jl/doc/adding_new_models.md

 way is given at the end; a template is given here:
 ["src/interfaces/DecisionTree.jl"](https://github.com/alan-turing-institute/MLJ.jl/tree/master/src/interfaces/DecisionTree.jl).

-In MLJ the most elementary interface exposed to the user (built atop the model interface described here) is the *machine interface*.
-Those implementing the MLJ model interface for new algorithms may benefit from the the simplified description of this interface appearing under ["MLJ Internals"](internals.md).
+In MLJ the most elementary interface exposed to the user, built atop the model interface described here, is the *machine interface*.
+Those implementing the MLJ model interface for new algorithms may benefit from the simplified description of this interface appearing under ["MLJ Internals"](internals.md).

 <!-- ### MLJ types -->